 Hardwood or softwood?

-Many have opinions on this and some will talk for hours on the benefits and pitfalls of using wood from various trees, but in reality, the choice of wood depends on which kind of fire you want:
+Opinions vary on this and on the benefits and pitfalls of using wood from various trees, but in reality, the choice of wood depends on which kind of fire you want:

 For a slow long-lasting fire use hardwood, for a quick hot burning fire use softwood.